yumaeda/terraform/README.md

 ## Set cache-control meta
 - By default, Cloud Storage set max-age to `3600`.
+- Use `Cache-Control: no-store` to indicate that the file must not be cached for subsequent requests.
 ```zsh
 gsutil setmeta -h "Cache-Control:public, max-age=60" gs://ramen-mania.net/index.html
 ```